Skip to content

 Emergencies, phones and health

 Albania uses the pan-European emergency number 112, which connects you to police, ambulance and fire/rescue services.
-It is the single number worth saving before you arrive; older dedicated lines still exist, but 112 is the one to remember.
-If you have travel insurance with a 24-hour assistance line, save that too - they can point you to a suitable hospital and handle billing directly.
+It’s the single number worth saving before you arrive; older dedicated lines still exist, but 112 is the one to remember.
+If you’ve travel insurance with a 24-hour assistance line, save that too - they can point you to a suitable hospital and handle billing directly.

 On health: there are no special mandatory vaccinations for ordinary tourist travel, but you should confirm routine vaccinations are up to date and check the latest official health advice for your situation before you go.
 Tap water is treated in cities but tastes and quality vary by region, so many travellers stick to bottled or filtered water, especially in rural areas and the mountains.
 Pharmacies (farmaci) are widespread and well stocked for everyday needs.